What Are Pyroxenes?

 Spodumene often occurs in colorful gem-quality crystals.
 These beautiful blade-shaped crystals are highly prized by mineral collectors.
 When cut as gems, they have varietal names according to their color: kunzite (pink), hiddenite (green), and triphane (yellow).

 Spodumene was once the most important ore of lithium metal - until the late 1900s, when subsurface brines with high concentrations of lithium were developed in Argentina, Chile, China and other locations.
 These brines can be pumped to the surface, allowed to evaporate, and lithium is easily processed from the evaporite material.
-Today, very little lithium is produce from spodumene.
+Today, very little lithium is produced from spodumene.

 Jadeite (a pyroxene) and nephrite (a member of the amphibole mineral group) are the only two minerals that can legally be called "jade" in commerce.
 Both of these minerals are used to produce cabochons, beads, bangles, small sculptures, and a wide variety of utility items.
 Jadeite is the most important gemstone in China, where it has been held in highest esteem for thousands of years.
 In Asia, high-quality jadeite can sell for prices that rival diamonds on a per-carat basis.